 I am also Head of the Accelerator Physics and QUASAR Groups.
 My research focuses on the development of advanced beam instrumentation and beam dynamics studies for frontier accelerators and light sources, medical and laser applications, as well as novel accelerating techniques.

-I have initiated and am coordinating the EU-funded research and training networks DITANET, LA3NET, oPAC, OMA and the brand-new AVA.
-I am also director of our STFC CDT on Big Data Science.
+I have initiated and am coordinating the EU-funded research and training networks DITANET, LA3NET, oPAC, OMA and AVA.
+I am also Director of our STFC CDT on Big Data Science, LIV.DAT.
 With a combined budget of more than 20 million pounds these are the largest research and training initiatives ever realised in my research area.
 They have put me in charge of the training of more than 100 postgraduate researchers.
-I am also organising a large number of international schools and topical workshops for our students, staff and the wider scientific community.
+I am have organised dozens of international schools and topical workshops for our students, staff and the wider scientific community.
 As a member of various scientific advisory committees I contribute to defining future research trends and the advancement of physics in general.

 Prizes or Honours